jamesmontemagno/Mvx.Plugins.Settings/README.md

 * Included currently is a iOS Touch sample app and a core solution under the "Test" folder.

 #Setup & Usage
-* Add ceton.mvx.plugins.settings.dll to all projects
+* Add Refractored.MvxPlugins.Settings.dll to all projects
-* Add ceton.mvx.plugins.settings.ClientName.dll to all clients
+* Add Refractored.MvxPlugins.Settings.ClientName.dll to all clients
 * Or go ahead and just all all projects in and reference them

 * Create a new file in your Core solution called Settings.cs (or whatever you would like)